Best Resene Interior Colours: Room-by-Room Guide

 Resene Eighth Bison Hide

-- Barely-there warm beige that creates a sanctuary feeling without obvious colour
+• Barely-there warm beige that gives a quiet, settled feel without obvious colour

-- Works in any light, including the low-light Wellington winters
+• Works in any light, including low-light Wellington winters

 Resene Quarter Stonehenge

-- Grounding and calming — genuinely restful in a bedroom context
+• Grounding and calm, genuinely restful in a bedroom

 Resene Sea Fog

-- Creates a calm, organised atmosphere that's hard to achieve with warm tones
+• Gives a calm, ordered feel that's harder to get with warm tones

-- Excellent in north-facing bedrooms where the blue note complements warm sunlight
+• Good in north-facing bedrooms, where the blue note balances warm sun

 Children's Bedrooms